theforeman/foreman/.github/PULL_REQUEST_TEMPLATE.md

 * Reference the issue via `Fixes #1234` in the commit message
 * Prefer present-tense, imperative-style commit messages
-* Mark all strings for translation, see [Translating section in the guide] (https://projects.theforeman.org/projects/foreman/wiki/Translating)
+* Mark all strings for translation, see [Translating section in the guide]
+* Suggest prerequisites for testing and testing scenarios following example above.
+(https://projects.theforeman.org/projects/foreman/wiki/Translating)
 * Prepend `[WIP]` for work in progress to prevent bots from triggering actions
 * Be patient, we will do our best to take a look as soon as we can